AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-adwords-data.md

 ## Consolidated tables

-Adobe recommends creating a `consolidated ad spend` table to combine the data from all of your multiple advertising sources into a single table.
+[!DNL Adobe] recommends creating a `consolidated ad spend` table to combine the data from all of your multiple advertising sources into a single table.
 This enables you to use a single set of metrics for advertising analysis.

 Without a consolidated table, if you build a beautiful dashboard on the `adwords` table, you need to replicate the reporting or create duplicate metrics to compare that data to your [!DNL Facebook Ads] data.
 Using a consolidated table allows you to seamlessly incorporate [!DNL Facebook Ads] data with your existing [!DNL Adwords] reports.
 You can segment by ad platform as well.